AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-centric-data-api.md

 The asset identifier

 [optional] `string[] streams`
-An optional parameter representing a comma separated list of streams which you are interested in.
+An optional parameter consisting of a comma-separated list of stream reference names that you are interested in.
 By default, all data calls return data for all stream references.

 ### Response
 The response includes a status code and a response body.